VEuPathDB/OAuth2Server/README.md

         svn co https://www.cbil.upenn.edu/svn/gus/OAuth2Server/trunk OAuth2Server

 3. Decide the name and runtime location of your configuration file.
 It will be in JSON format.
-Sorry- environment variables are not yet supported.
+This must be an absolute path to the runtime/deployment location, or a relative path from the servlet context.

 4. Decide if you want to configure a separate local maven repository for the build.
 This can be handy for isolating builds and keeping all the